datadotworld/dwapi-spec/docs/intro.md

 There are many ways for you to get started:
 1. Proceed with the following sections of this portal (next: #docTextSection:cvoCa7rhnivqejQeq)
 1. Access the [source-code of our flagship open-source integrations](https://github.com/search?q=topic%3Areference-implementation+org%3Adatadotworld&type=Repositories) and learn by example
-1. Reach out, pitch your idea and get individualized support via <help@data.world> or our [Community Slack](https://slack.data.world)
+1. Reach out, pitch your idea, and get individualized support via our [help portal](https://help.data.world/hc/en-us/requests/new) or [Community Slack](https://slack.data.world)

 ## Getting Featured